 Products made by plants and bacteria are essential for humankind, and integral to our daily lives.
-Molecules from Nature will investigate the vast diversity of chemicals produced by plants and microbes.
+Molecules from Nature investigates the vast diversity of chemicals (natural products) made by plants and microbes.

-These products provide our food and nutrients essential for our well-being, major drugs, therapeutics and antibiotics, and raw materials for the manufacture of a host of products including agrichemicals, personal care products, paints, plastics, lubricants, and textiles.
+Plant and microbial products already provide our food and nutrients essential for our well-being, major drugs, therapeutics and antibiotics, and sustainable raw materials for the manufacture of a host of products including agrichemicals, personal care products, paints, plastics, lubricants, and textiles.

-At a fundamental level we will discover the evolutionary origins and biological function of the vast product diversity present in plants and microbes, and reveal how important classes of products are synthesised by these organisms.
+To make best use of the opportunities offered by genomic exploration of plants and microbes, we are investigating the evolutionary origins and biological functions of the vast product diversity present in plants and microbes and revealing how potentially important classes of products are synthesised by these organisms.

 The information from this research is being used to design and engineer new molecules and producing organisms that can accelerate advances in health, medicine, sustainable manufacturing, and sustainable agricultural practices.
 It also underpins new understanding in areas of biology, including chemical interactions between soil organisms and plants that are important for plant productivity, and the interaction between the composition of our diets and our health and well-being.